damphon/L2Test/README.md

 #   10 - The results should be saved and easily retrievable at a later date by management for anyone who has taken the test.
 #
 #Development Notes
+#   11/12/2016 - Added text to index page that explains L2 test requierments and instructions for completing the test.
+#   11/04/2016 - Spell checked all code while on flight
 #   10/29/2016 - When a new tech is added to the login database all entries over 120 days old get purged to keep the database runing smothly.
 This is ok since that DB only actualy needs to hold the entry for a few hours.
 #   10/29/2016 - Test now auto submits when timer reaches 0 and archive saves the time remaining at the time the test is submitted.
 #   10/28/2016 - Added timer to page, timer needs to auto submit test when it reaches 0.